DialDefer: A Framework for Detecting and Mitigating LLM Dialogic Deference

 \section{Abstract}

 LLMs are increasingly used as third-party judges, yet their reliability when evaluating speakers in dialogue remains poorly understood.
-We show that LLMs judge identical claims differently depending on framing: the same content elicits different verdicts when presented as a statement to verify \textit{(``Is this statement correct?'')} versus attributed to a speaker \textit{(``Is this speaker correct?'')}.
+We show that LLMs judge identical claims differently depending on framing: the same content receives different verdicts when presented as a statement to verify \textit{(``Is this statement correct?'')} versus attributed to a speaker \textit{(``Is this speaker correct?'')}.
 We call this \emph{dialogic deference} and introduce \textsc{DialDefer}, a framework for detecting and mitigating these framing-induced judgment shifts.
-Our Dialogic Deference Score (DDS) captures directional shifts that aggregate accuracy obscures.
-Across nine domains, 3k+ instances, and four models, conversational framing induces large shifts (|DDS| up to 87pp, $p < .0001$) while accuracy remains stable ($<$2pp), with effects amplifying 2--4$\times$ on naturalistic Reddit conversations.
-Models can shift toward agreement (deference) or disagreement (skepticism) depending on domain — the same model ranges from DDS $= -53$ on graduate-level science to $+58$ on social judgment.
-Ablations reveal that human-vs-LLM attribution drives the largest shifts (17.7pp swing), suggesting models treat disagreement with humans as more costly than with AI.
-Mitigation attempts reduce deference but can over-correct into skepticism, framing this as a calibration problem beyond accuracy optimization.\footnote{Code and Data available at \url{https://github.com/LadyPary/DialDefer}}.
+Our \textbf{Dialogic Deference Score (DDS)} captures directional shifts that aggregate accuracy obscures.
+Across ten domains, 3k+ instances, and five models, conversational framing induces large shifts (mean $|\text{DDS}| = 15.9$ percentage points (pp) across models, $p < .0001$) while accuracy remains stable ($<$2 pp), with effects amplifying 2--5$\times$ on naturalistic Reddit conversations.
+This effect is domain-dependent: a single model can shift toward disagreement (skepticism) on graduate-level science and toward agreement (deference) on social judgment.
+Ablations reveal that human-vs-LLM attribution drives the largest shifts (17.7 pp swing), suggesting models treat disagreement with humans as more costly than with AI.
+Mitigation attempts can reduce deference but over-correct into skepticism, revealing a calibration problem beyond accuracy optimization.\footnote{Code and Data available at \url{https://github.com/LadyPary/DialDefer}}